sichkar-valentyn/Neural_Networks_for_Computer_Vision/README.md

 * The research results for Neural Network Knowledge Based system for the tasks of collision avoidance is put in separate repository and is available here: https://github.com/sichkar-valentyn/Matlab_implementation_of_Neural_Networks

-* The research on Machine Learning algorithms and techniques in Python is put in separate repository and is available here: https://github.com/sichkar-valentyn/Machine_Learning_in_Python
+* The research on Machine Learning Algorithms and techniques in Python is put in separate repository and is available here: https://github.com/sichkar-valentyn/Machine_Learning_in_Python

 <br/>